zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “murderer” (murderer) is a person who murders – t hat is, kills someone unlawfully – someone who has broken the law by kill ing another person.
 Interestingly, just because you kill another person , you end another person’s life, doesn’t mean that you will be arrested.
 If the othe r person, for example, was trying to kill you and you were defending yourself,  we wouldn’t call you a “murderer” in that case, even though you did kill t he person who tried to kill you.
 Anyway, Nancy asks Geraldo, “Which murderer?” meani ng which murderer is he talking about.

 Geraldo answers, “The one” – meaning the murderer –  “who failed to get the charges reduced through a plea agreement.”
-There ar e several expressions there we need to explain.
+There are several expressions there we need to explain.
 Let’s start with the verb  “to fail to get” something.”
 “To fail (fail) to get” something means you don’t get s omething.
 You are not successful at obtaining something.
 The word “charge s” (charges) refers to the things that the government accuses you of.
 For exam ple, if you steal something,

 you will be “charged” with a crime of theft.
 The “c harge” is what the government says you did wrong.